TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 FPGC VARIANT SPECIFIC
 ---------------------

+ * Added alwaysconfirmsave flag to SETUP.INI which ensures the SAVE cannot quickly overwrite a file
+ * Removed bullet holes from WW2 WALL K and weapon reference from SCIFI ARMOURY WALL
+ * Added MINER 2 INJURED entity to library to aid specific story line of a mission
+ * Added VERY LOW (x16 reducer) to LOW setting of texture quality (good for large level testing)
  * Added new BEHAVIOUR script called TOURGUIDE which can use zones to narrate a sequence using waypoints
  * Modified VRMODE 5(4) to eliminate Z axis track, and use X Y diminishing to simplify left/right up/down
  * New [COMMENTS] DisablePrefab field in languagebank\english\textfiles\fpsci-120.ini (defaults to NO)